 Uncle Tom's Cabin (chapter 13 page 2) - Harriet Beecher Stowe

-Her hair, partially silvered by age, was parted smoothly back from a high placid forehead, on which time had written no inscription, except peace on earth, good will to men, and beneath shone a large pair of clear, honest, loving brown eyes; you only needed to look straight into them, to feel that you saw to the bottom of a heart as good & true as ever throbbed in woman's bosom.
+Her hair, partially silvered by age, was parted smoothly back from a high placid forehead, on which time had written no inscription, except peace on earth, good will to men, and beneath shone a large pair of clear, honest, loving brown eyes; you only needed to look straight into them, to feel that you saw to the bottom of a heart as good and true as ever throbbed in woman's bosom.
 So much has been said and sung of beautiful young girls, why don't somebody wake up to the beauty of old women?

 Tren en esta cita

 based on 50 ratings.

 Edición Del Texto